Justinfungi/stable-dreamfusion/readme_APAI3010_Gtoup9.md

 - Usage

   - r_precision.py <br>
-  For prompt seperation
+  For prompt seperation <br>
-  --text is for the prompt following the author of stable dream fusion --workspace is the workspace folder which will be created for every prompt fed into stable dreamfusion --latest is which ckpt is used.
+  --text is for the prompt following the author of stable dream fusion <br>
+  --workspace is the workspace folder which will be created for every prompt fed into stable dreamfusion <br>
+  --latest is which ckpt is used.
 Stable dream fusion record every epoch data.
-Normally is ep0100 unless the training is not finished or we further extend the training
+Normally is ep0100 unless the training is not finished or we further extend the training <br>
-  --mode has choices of rgb and depth which is correspondent to color and texture result as original paper Figure 5: Qualitative comparison with baselines.
+  --mode has choices of rgb and depth which is correspondent to color and texture result as original paper Figure 5: Qualitative comparison with baselines. <br>
-  --clip has choices of clip-ViT-B-32, CLIP B/16, CLIP L/14, same as original paper
+  --clip has choices of clip-ViT-B-32, CLIP B/16, CLIP L/14, same as original paper <br>

       python Prompt.py --text "matte painting of a castle made of cheesecake surrounded by a moat made of ice cream" --workspace ../castle --latest ep0100 --mode rgb --clip clip-ViT-B-32

-  - Prompt.py (model name case sensitive)
+  - Prompt.py (model name case sensitive) <br>
-  For prompt seperation
+  For prompt seperation <br> <br>
-  --text is for the prompt following the author of stable dream fusion --model is for choose the pretrain models
+  --text is for the prompt following the author of stable dream fusion <br>
+  --model is for choose the pretrain models <br>

       python Prompt.py --text "a dog is in front of a rabbit" --model vlt5 python Prompt.py --text "a dog is in front of a rabbit" --model bert python Prompt.py --text "a dog is in front of a rabbit" --model XLNet

-  - RelNet.ipynb
+  - RelNet.ipynb <br>
-  For original trial, run it in jupyter notebook
+  For original trial, run it in jupyter notebook <br>

-  - Relnet_data.py
+  - Relnet_data.py <br>
   For generate some demo data for Relnet, 0 mean original, 1/-1 mean opposite direction in x/y/z axis.
-99 mean random number for randomness
+99 mean random number for randomness <br>

       python Relnet_data.py

-  - mesh_to_video.py
+  - mesh_to_video.py <br>
-  --center_obj IS THE CENTER OBJECT
+  --center_obj IS THE CENTER OBJECT <br>
-  --surround_obj IS THE SURROUNDING OBJECT SUBJECT TO CHANGE --transform_vector THE X Y Z 3d vector for transform
+  --surround_obj IS THE SURROUNDING OBJECT SUBJECT TO CHANGE <br>
+  --transform_vector THE X Y Z 3d vector for transform <br>

       python mesh_to_video.py --center_obj 'mesh_whiterabbit/mesh.obj' --surround_obj 'mesh_snake/mesh.obj' --transform_vector [1,0,0]